thoughtbot/ruby-science/release/ruby-science.md

 * [Move Methods](#move-method) to place methods in a more cohesive environment.
 * [Inject Dependencies](#inject-dependencies) to relieve classes of the burden of changing with their dependencies.
-* [Introduce Observers](#introduce-observer) to make classes that aren't responsibile for their side effects.
 * [Replace Mixins with Composition](#replace-mixin-with-composition) to make it easier to isolate concerns.
 * [Replace Subclasses with Strategies](#replace-subclasses-with-strategies) to